Quick answer

 Transport options explained honestly

-Pre-booked transfers typically cost 20-40 EUR for a sedan.
-The driver meets you at arrivals with a name sign.
+Pre-booked transfers have a fixed price agreed when you book, and the driver meets you at arrivals with a name sign.
+What you pay depends on the distance, the vehicle and the supplier.
 Useful for late arrivals, families, or if you want to go directly to an address outside central Belgrade.

 CarGo and other apps - CarGo is the Serbian ride-hailing app.
-It works at the airport and prices are usually competitive with or slightly below taxi fares.
+It works at the airport and prices dynamically rather than on the airport's zone system, so check a live quote in the app.
 You will need a local or roaming data connection to use it.

 Realistic pricing expectations